 As Swami Vishwananda teaches us, the end result of a Yogic Path leads us to a union with our true self – a union between our hearts and our minds; and also a union with a spiritual family.
 It’s through swami’s grace that devotees are brought together to share and grow together, on the spiritual path, as a result Bhakti Marga SA have a number of spiritual retreats throughout the year.
 The spiritual relation of souls united in seeking God is stronger and more binding than any other relation.
 These retreats involve spiritual discourses, wellness programs and meditative practices.

 The wellness programme concept was initiated by Swami Vishwachakradharananda.
 It was introduced at Shri Maha Shanta Narasimha Temple and was eagerly embraced by all the devotees.
 The idea was to augment ritual worshipping, satsang and other prayer events.
 It was kicked off last year with a laughter yoga session and the japa, health and fitness walk.
-2017 is heralded with many exciting sessions planned for the Saturday afternoons after Abishekam.
+Every year is heralded with many exciting sessions planned for the Saturday afternoons after Abishekam.
 Some of the highlights for the year will be a healing and light session, hatha yoga, art & dance sessions, working in the gardens at the new ashram site, chanting hours, japa mala, study circles on the Bhagavad Gita and group Atma Kriya sessions.
 For more information contact Rangadevi Dasi 084 636 3730 or visit our website’s calendar.

 For more information on any of the above please get in touch with us using the contact form or Email email@example.com